isomerpages/pmo-nccs/_singapores-climate-action/Mitigation Efforts/Industry.md

 * Strengthening measurement and reporting requirements for greenhouse gas emissions;
 * Requiring companies to implement energy management systems, undertake regular energy efficiency opportunity assessments or implement energy performance monitoring;
 * Introducing minimum energy efficiency standards for common energy consuming industrial equipment and systems; and
-* Requiring companies which are building new energy-intensive facilities to review the facility design of such new ventures for energy efficiency opportunities and to monitor and report their energy use and energy performance indicators based on measured data.
+* Requiring companies which are building new energy-intensive facilities to review the facility design of such new ventures for energy efficiency opportunities, and to monitor and report their energy use and energy performance indicators based on measured data.

 Read more about our [initiatives to improve industrial energy efficiency](https://www.nea.gov.sg/our-services/climate-change-energy-efficiency/energy-efficiency/industrial-sector), which include: